makrai/notes/wagner2203-transformer-speech-emo-valence.md

 * our investigations reveal that transformer-based architectures are
   * more robust to small perturbations compared to a CNN-based baseline and
   * fair with respect to biological sex groups, but
-  * not fair towards individual speakers.
-Finally, we are the first to show
+  * not fair towards individual speakers
 * success on valence is based on implicit linguistic information learnt
 * remaining issues: robustness and individual speaker